asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 - Creating a CLI with Deno
 - Using puppeteer with Deno

 Today we're here to explore a specific feature: Deno plugins.

 If you haven't heard of them, Deno plugins enable users to write code in Rust that can be called from JavaScript.
-This communication is made by using message passing of Buffers (more on this later).
+This communication is made by using message passing from JS code into Rust, and vice versa.

 The main reason we're here exploring this is because we believe that this interconnection JS <> Rust unlocks a great amount of potential.

-This will be a very hands-on blogpost.
-You shouldn't need to follow or code it by itself, but you can do it.
+This will be a very hands-on blogpost, but you shouldn't need to follow it with the code editor on the side.

-We'll create a Deno plugin.
-To make its scope short enough, we decided to create an image-manipulation plugin with one single feature: **transform an image to grayscale**.
+To make the scope of this post short enough, we decided to create an image-manipulation plugin with one single feature: **transform an image to grayscale**.

-As we develop this plugin and understand the features of Deno, we'll also explain some of the concepts we learned, so that you don't have to do it.
+We'll explain the Deno plugins' concept as we develop this plugin.
 Get on board!

 <!-- TODO: mention unstable -->